Build Better, Build Greener, with Celix HPMC

 Molar substitution: Molar substitution also impacts the performance of HPMC.
 Higher molar substitution of hydroxypropyl groups can enhance the thermal gelation temperature of HPMC solutions.
 In food applications, where temperature - sensitive behavior is important, a specific molar substitution grade of HPMC is chosen to ensure the stability of the product during processing and storage.

-Capacity differences: The water - retention rate of different HPMC grades can vary.
 High - quality HPMC grades used in construction are designed to have excellent water - retention capabilities, often above 90%.
 However, lower - grade or specialized HPMC may have a relatively lower water - retention rate, which is suitable for applications where less water retention is required.
 For instance, in some lightweight insulation mortars, a slightly lower water - retention grade of HPMC can be used to avoid excessive water content that might affect the insulation performance.

 Effect on construction: In construction, a higher water - retention capacity helps prevent premature drying of mortars and plasters.
 This allows for better hydration of cementitious materials, resulting in improved strength development and reduced cracking.